evanbones/Souped-Up/design-document.md

 - Plan strategy

 **2. COOKING PHASE** (Repeats for 3 rounds)
-- Draw 8 random ingredients from your deck onto conveyor belt
+- Draw 8 random ingredients from your "pantry" (deck) onto conveyor belt
-- Choose ingredients to add to soup OR otherwise they're trashed at end of round
+- Choose ingredients to add to soup
 - Each ingredient added immediately scores its stats
-- Unused ingredients on belt are discarded (no refund)
+- Unused ingredients on belt are discarded (return to pantry at end of round)
 - Round ends when you press "Serve"
 - Customer takes out a spoon and tastes soup and gives a comment depending on satisfaction